Florida’s Statewide Course Numbering System

 The Course Prefix

 The course prefix is a three-letter designator for a major division of an academic discipline, subject matter area, or subcategory of knowledge.
 The prefix is not intended to identify the department in which a course is offered.
-Rather, the content of a course determines the assigned prefix to identify the course.
+Rather, the content of a course determines the assigned prefix used to identify the course.

 Authority for Acceptance of Equivalent Courses